 In the Central African Province (ACE), AJAN operates in the Democratic Republic of Congo.
-Parlons-SIDA (Let’s talk about AIDS)- Centre Maisha and the Foyer Louis de Gonzague (Aloysius Gonzaga Forum) are leading AJAN HIV and AIDS Projects in Kisangani and Kikwit regions respectively.
-The projects offers holistic and personalized care to people infected and affected with HIV and AIDS and also carries out HIV and AIDS Awareness activities especially amongst the youth by encouraging them to live positively.
+Centre Maisha and the Foyer Louis de Gonzague (Aloysius Gonzaga Forum) are leading AJAN HIV and AIDS Projects in Kisangani and Kikwit regions respectively.
+The projects offers holistic and personalized care to people infected and affected with HIV and AIDS and also carries out HIV and AIDS Awareness activities especially among the youth by encouraging them to live positively.
 Other Jesuit Parishes in DRC with active HIV and AIDS Ministry include St Pierre Claver in Bukavu, Jesuit High Schools and Colleges of formation such as the faculty of philosophy of St Pierre Canisius

 North Sudan, South Sudan, Uganda, Tanzania, Kenya, Ethiopia

 Eastern Africa Province (AOR) is home to AJAN Head Quarters in Nairobi.
 The Province has HIV and AIDS projects in Kenya, Uganda, South Sudan and Ethiopia.
 St Aloysius Gonzaga Secondary School, Children of God Relief Institute (COGRI) famously known as Nyumbani Children’s Home and Upendo OVC and Uzima Programme at St. Joseph Parish, Kangemi are key HIV and AIDS Projects in Kenya.
 Campion Jesuit College and Radio Kwizera are HIV and AIDS projects in Northern Uganda and Western Tanzania respectively

 Zambia & Malawi